stockc/mnug/public/speakers.md

     8+ years experience with software development.
 JS, Node, and AWS as focus.
 Experience with enterprise customers.
     [Github](https://github.com/mpneuried)

+*   <a name="maxg"></a>
+    **Max Gerer**
+    Max Gerer is CTO and cofounder of [e-bot7 GmbH](https://e-bot7.de/), a Munich based startup providing artificial intelligence for customer service applications.
+Node.js plays a central role in their stack as a thin communication layer coordinating various microservices at scale.

 *   <a name="maximilians"></a>
     **Maximilian Schweitzer**